partykit/partykit/apps/docs/src/content/docs/reference/y-partykit-api.md

 In `history` mode, PartyKit stores the full edit history of the document.

-This is useful when multiple clients are expected to be able to work while offline, and synchronise their changes later.
+This is useful when multiple clients are expected to be able to change the document while offline, and synchronise their changes later.

 ```ts
 onConnect(connection, party, {